-Huawei Executive Seeks Bail In Canada, Former Canadian Diplomat Is Detained In China
+Huawei Executive Granted Bail In Canada, Former Canadian Diplomat Is Detained In China

 This wouldn't be the first time that China has held a Canadian as part of larger geopolitical events.
 In 2014, a Canadian couple was arrested and detained seemingly as retribution for the U.S. seeking the deportation from Canada of a Chinese national accused of stealing U.S. military secrets.
 The husband, Kevin Garratt, was imprisoned for two years.

-Today marks the third day of a bail hearing for Meng Wanzhou, as the U.S. seeks her extradition to stand trial on fraud charges.
+In Meng's case, the U.S. seeks her extradition to stand trial on fraud charges.
 Meng, the chief financial officer at telecom juggernaut Huawei, owns two multimillion-dollar homes in Vancouver.
 Her lawyers offered those properties and a cash payment as bail, amounting to about $15 million, The New York Times reports.

-She has also offered to pay for the costs of her own security, and suggested her Chinese husband and the head of a security firm could be her sureties to guarantee her presence in court, an idea that the judge questioned.
+She also offered to pay for the costs of her own security, and suggested her Chinese husband and the head of a security firm could be her sureties to guarantee her presence in court, an idea that the judge questioned.

 "Is it appropriate to name as a surety someone who is not ordinarily resident in Canada, even though they might have the status which would permit them to reside in Canada?" said Justice William Ehrcke, according to the Vancouver Sun.
 "The purpose of naming a surety is that they act as the jailer for the person during the period of release.
 So that's an important responsibility."

-In a letter, the U.S. Justice Department argued strongly against Meng's release, warning that she is likely to flee back to China, which has no extradition treaty with the U.S. The Justice Department also pointed to Meng's access to enormous wealth: She is the daughter of Huawei's founder, Ren Zhengfei, whom the U.S. says has a net worth of $3.2 billion and is the 83rd richest person in the world.
+In a letter, the U.S. Justice Department argued strongly against Meng's release, warning that she would likely flee back to China, which has no extradition treaty with the U.S. The Justice Department also pointed to Meng's access to enormous wealth: She is the daughter of Huawei's founder, Ren Zhengfei, whom the U.S. says has a net worth of $3.2 billion and is the 83rd richest person in the world.

 The Justice Department says that around April 2017, Huawei (and Meng) became aware of a U.S. criminal investigation into the company, and so its executives began avoiding traveling to or through the U.S. Meng traveled to the U.S. "on numerous occasions" from 2014 to 2016, but made no further trips to the U.S. after March 2017.